Skip to main content

 Types of Payments to Human Subjects

-Compensation is the payment to a human subject for their time and effort for participating in a study and can be in the form of a UC San Diego issued a check, cash, and gift card.
+Compensation is the payment to a human subject for their time and effort for participating in a study and can be in the form of a UC San Diego issued a check, cash, or gift card.
 Compensation is subject to IRS income reporting and all forms are considered compensation (as the type of payment does not determine IRS filing requirement).

 Reimbursement is the payment to a human subject to claim out-of-pocket expenses incurred as a result of participating in a study such as study-related travel, gas, non-business mileage (medical/move rate), lodging, and meals.[1]
 Reimbursement can be in the form of a check or ACH.
 As approved on a study-by-study basis, airfare expenses can be prepaid by UC San Diego Travel (airfare only) rather than requiring reimbursement.
 US Citizens and Resident Aliens’ reimbursement for out-of-pocket expenses are not subject to IRS income reporting.
 Non Resident Alien reimbursements for out-of-pocket expense are reportable to the IRS, please refer to the Non-Resident Alien section under the Income Tax Reporting Requirements tab below.